-Boutsen started the decade with Williams, taking his last victory at the 1990 Hungarian Grand Prix and beating teammate Patrese in the points standings (34pts vs 23pts) that year.
+Boutsen started the decade with Williams, taking his last victory at the 1990 Hungarian Grand Prix and beating teammate Patrese in the points standings (34pts vs 23pts).
 He was replaced by Mansell for 1991, the man he had originally taken the place of at Williams.
 This was unfortunate timing given Williams had a significantly stronger car in the years before and after he raced for them, and he was somewhat unfortunate that Patrese was the one to be maintained.
-He saw out his career in lower midfield cars, competing in a struggling Ligier for 2 years (it took until his last race for the team for him to score points).
+He saw out his career in lower midfield cars, competing in a struggling Ligier for 2 years.
+It took until his last race for the team for him to score points.
 He raced for Jordan in 1993, against a young Ruben Barrichello, but he lost his drive before the season’s end.

 14) Érik Comas

 Comas was a French driver that always drove French cars.
 This type of nationalism is rare in F1 these days, although it does still exist.
-Whilst he scored just 7 points in a 4 year career, Comas had a relatively strong record versus his teammates (scoring 4pts at Ligier vs Boutsen’s 2pts, for example).
-He also had a relatively impressive junior career, storming to the 1990 F3000 championship after losing out to Jean Alesi the previous year on count back.
-Due to uncompetitive cars, a bloated grid and teammate changes at Larrousse (he had 4 different teammates in 1994 alone), the model is uncertain of his ultimate abilities, but all the evidence suggests that he would have been competitive if given an opportunity.
+Whilst he scored just 7 points in a 4 year career, Comas had a relatively strong record versus his teammates.
+For example, he scored 4pts at Ligier vs Boutsen’s 2pts.
+He also had an impressive junior career, storming to the 1990 F3000 championship after losing out to Jean Alesi the previous year.
+Due to uncompetitive cars, a bloated grid and teammate changes at Larrousse (he had 4 different teammates in 1994 alone), the model is uncertain of his ultimate abilities.
+However, the evidence suggests that he would have been competitive if given an opportunity.

 13) Olivier Panis

 Panis was another French driver who drove in French cars.
 He outscored many teammates in the middle of the decade, including Martin Brundle.
-He’s best remembered as the victor in the 1996 Monaco Grand Prix, a race of attrition in which only 3 cars finished.
-The start of the 1997 season was arguably even better, and he was lying 3rd in the championship after 6 races, despite having only the 5th best car.
-Injuries from a crash at the next race in Canada put him out for most of the rest of the year, and he was still suffering from the after effects of the injuries in the 1998 season too.
-Meanwhile, the form of the Prost car was getting worse, and he found Jarno Trulli to be a significantly more challenging teammate than he’d previously faced.
+He’s best remembered as the victor in the 1996 Monaco Grand Prix, a race in which only 3 cars finished.
+The start of the 1997 season was arguably even better, as he was lying 3rd in the championship after 6 races in a midfield car.
+Injuries from a crash at the next race in Canada put him out for most of the rest of the year.
+He claimed to be suffering from the after effects of the injuries in the 1998 season too.
+Meanwhile, the Prost team went backwards, and Jarno Trulli was a more challenging teammate than he’d previously faced.